What types of business ideas can I pitch?

 What are the cash prize amounts?

 The individual recipients of prize money are responsible for the tax implications of their winnings.
 Start Peninsula treats prize money payments as income to the individual(s) or team members receiving the prize money.
-Forms for the allocation of prize money must be completed prior to the start of Sunday’s final pitch event.
+Forms for the allocation of prize money must be completed prior to receiving your winnings.